 6. Thinking that your auto liability insurance will cover losses to your truck.

 Auto liability insurance only covers your legal obligation to the other driver if you’re at-fault in an accident.
 It can cover the other driver’s medical bills, and it can pay to repair or replace their car.
 But it will not pay to repair or replace your tow truck.

 You would need physical damage insurance if you wanted to protect your business from a financial loss if your tow truck is damaged.
 Physical damage insurance is made up of collision coverage and comprehensive coverage.
 Collision coverage can repair or replace your truck if you’re an accident or if you collide with something.
 Comprehensive coverage can cover you if your truck is damaged by something other than an accident, such as vandalism, fire, or falling objects (like trees.)
 It can also cover theft.

 To put it simply, your auto liability insurance does not cover your truck, so you may want to consider physical damage coverage when you’re buying tow truck insurance.
-(And you can get quotes for physical damage insurance and work with our tow truck insurance experts to make sure you have the coverage you need.)
+(And you can get quotes for physical damage insurance and work with our tow truck insurance professionals to make sure you have the coverage you need.)

 7. Using your income to calculate your repo percentage.